How to Find the Perfect Jeans (reprise)

 Bootcut and wide leg jeans look best with a heel.
 If you’re a flats sorta girl, you probably want to stick with a straight leg or skinnies.
 Of course these rules vary based on your height.
 If you are tall and leggy, you can probably get away with bootcut jeans and flats.

 I hope this post is helpful!
-I try not to repeat posts too often but I get so many requests for help finding the perfect jeans, I thought this might be a good time for a rerun.
-Also, it’s a great time of year to get designer jeans on sale, so be sure to check out Bloomies and Nordstrom and see what they have!
+Also, it’s a great time of year to get designer jeans on sale, so be sure to check out Bloomingdale’s and Nordstrom and see what they have!
 Plus, their salesgirls are supremely helpful.